If you’re looking for a loyal family dog, you’ve likely thought about the German Shepherd vs Labrador Retriever.

-In World War I, the German Shepherd was used to deliver supplies to the German soldiers.
+In WWI, the German Shepherd was used to deliver supplies to the German soldiers.
 Ultimately, this association with the German Nation resulted in a huge decline in popularity during and immediately after the war.

 Attempting a rebranding, American dog organizations changed the name to Shepherd Dog, while the British called him the Alsatian.
-It wasn’t until 1931 that the AKC would revert back to using the official name German Shepherd Dog.
+However, it wasn’t until 1931 that the AKC would revert to using the official name German Shepherd Dog.

 The German Shepherd regained popularity in the late 1900s after several pop culture appearances, like ‘Rin Tin Tin’ and “I Am Legend.”
 German Shepherds also started appearing in more police films.

-Today, they are still the most popular military and police service dogs around the world.
+Today, they are still the most popular military and police service dogs worldwide.

 Traditionally the waterdog of Newfoundland, Labrador Retrievers were long used as duck retrievers and as a helper to fishermen.

-The Labrador Retriever first rose in popularity 200 years ago when English nobles saw it in action while visiting Canada.
-The impressed English earls and lords brought back “Labrador dogs” to England and later refined and standardized the breed.
+The Labrador Retriever rose in popularity 200 years ago when English nobles saw it in action while visiting Canada.
+The impressed English earls and lords brought “Labrador dogs” back to England and refined and standardized the breed.